Working part time during the academic year offers many benefits to students. In addition to earning money, part-time work enables you to:

 - Can I search online for a part-time job?

 - SDWorks, offered by the South Dakota Department of Labor & Regulation (SDDLR).
-We recommend you create an account so you can see full details about the job postings, including how to apply.

 - Is searching online the only option for finding a part-time job?